Halberdier of the Royal Guard

 The sculpture is mounted on a polished wooden base, adding a warm and elegant contrast to the bronze.
 This solid base not only provides stability but also frames the piece, allowing it to stand out in any setting.

-«Living in Madrid in 2009, I felt inspired to create a military-themed figure connected to the city, and what could be more representative than the Royal Guard?
-I decided to model this halberdier, as well as a mounted Royal Guard.
-I initially started it in modeling clay, but since I hadn’t built a proper internal structure, it turned out to be a disaster, and I had to redo it in wax.
-Due to an upcoming relocation, I had to finish it very quickly in December 2009.
+«Continuing with the military theme, I wanted to create another figure of the Royal Guard, so I decided to sculpt this halberdier.
+I initially started it in plastiline, but since I hadn’t built a proper internal structure, it turned out to be a disaster, and I had to redo it in lost-wax casting.

 José Crespo